- Tracheal shave

 Scarring and recovery after a trachea shave

-Obviously, one of these is out of your hands, but you can significantly reduce your risk of a trachea shave scar by choosing your specialist carefully and following all the post-op instructions you are given.
+You can significantly reduce your risk of a trachea shave scar by choosing your specialist carefully and following all the post-op instructions you are given.

 Possible complications from tracheal shave surgery

-But it’s important to remember that the enlarged thyroid cartilage is what makes voice pitch drop, and there have been cases where patients experienced a voice change of some kind after trachea shave surgery.
+But it’s important to remember that the enlarged thyroid cartilage is what makes voice pitch drop.
+There have been cases in which patients experienced a voice change of some kind after trachea shave surgery.

-Tips to get the best results from your tracheal shave during FFS:
+Tips to get the best results from your tracheal shave

 - Do your research and find an experienced surgeon to prevent visible scarring and complications, such as vocal cord damage.

 - Follow all post-op instructions carefully (scar care, voice rest, etc.).

 - Avoid electrolysis for hair removal around the incision until your doctor says it is okay for you to do so.

 Have realistic expectations and remember that the Adam’s apple is just one of many facial gender markers.
 Remember that the doctor might not be able to remove as much thyroid cartilage as you had hoped.